mitzimichal/bbengfort.github.io/_posts/2016-02-25-anonymizing-profile-data.md

 ### Fuzzing Fake Names from Duplicates

-If you noticed in our original data set we had the situation where we had a clear entity duplication: same email, but different names.
+If you noticed in our original data set we had a clear entity duplication: same email, but different names.
 In fact, the second name was simply the first initial and last name but you could imagine other situations like nicknames ("Bill" instead of "William"), or having both work and personal emails in the dataset.
 The fuzzy profile objects we generated in the last section allow us to maintain a mapping of all name parts to generated fake names, but we need some way to be able to detect duplicates and combine their profile: enter the `fuzzywuzzy` module.

     $ pip install fuzzywuzzy python-Levenshtein

-Similar to how we did the domain mapping, we're going to pass through the entire dataset and look for similar name, email pairs and propose them to the user.
-If the user thinks they're duplicates, then we'll merge them together into a single profile, and use the mappings as we anonymize.
-Although I won't go through an entire object to do this as with the domain map, this is also something you can save to disk and load on demand for multiple anonymization passes and to include user based edits.
+Similar to our domain mapping approach, we're going to pass through the entire dataset and look for similar name-email pairs and propose them to the user.
+If the user thinks they're duplicates, then we'll merge them into a single profile, and use the mappings as we anonymize.
+This is also something you can save to disk and load on demand for multiple anonymization passes and to include user based edits.

-The first step is to get pairs, and eliminate exact duplicates.
+The first step is to get pairs and eliminate exact duplicates.
 To do this we'll create a hashable data structure for our profiles using a `namedtuple`.

 ```python
 from collections import namedtuple